 - Estates: Report any estate in which you hold a vested beneficial interest under controlling state law.
 If you have a vested beneficial interest in an estate but distribution has not yet occurred, provide a brief and general statement of the interest.
 After distribution, report assets and income distributed from the estate during the reporting period in the same manner as other assets and income (see Interpretative Ruling 311, Senate Ethics Manual (2003 ed.), p.
 253). - Excepted Investment Funds (EIFs): Report the complete name of the fund.
 You are not required to report the fund's underlying assets.
-To review the definition of an EIF, see pp. 15-16, supra. - Investment Clubs or Other Holding Arrangements: For investment clubs or similar entities that are organized to hold publicly traded assets for the purposes of investment, report the investment club and identify each reportable underlying investment asset or property held by the club unless shares in the investment club are publicly traded or the club itself meets the definition of an EIF (see pp. 15-16, supra).
-To report in eFD, first add the investment club, then add its underlying assets. - Mutual Funds and Exchange Traded Funds (ETFs): Report the complete name of the mutual fund or ETF.
-You must provide the name of the investment institution offering the mutual fund or ETF (e.g., Vanguard, Fidelity) and the specific fund name (e.g., Fidelity 500 Index Fund).
-You may also identify the mutual fund or ETF by providing a ticker symbol for the asset (e.g., "VUVLX" for the "Vanguard U.S. Value Fund").
+To review the definition of an EIF, see pp. 15-16, supra.

+- Investment Clubs or Other Holding Arrangements: For investment clubs or similar entities that are organized to hold publicly traded assets for the purposes of investment, report the investment club and identify each reportable underlying investment asset or property held by the club unless shares in the investment club are publicly traded or the club itself meets the definition of an EIF (see pp. 15-16, supra).
+To report in eFD, first add the investment club, then add its underlying assets. - Life Insurance Policies: For whole or universal life insurance, report the name of the insurance company issuing the policy and the cash balance or payout amount.
+For variable life insurance, report all underlying assets.
+Term life insurance policies are not reportable.
+Named beneficiaries of a life insurance policies should not report these life insurance policies unless the life insurance policy is otherwise reportable.